alexfikl/pycaputo/docs/index.rst

 .. image:: caputo-derivative-l1.png
     :width: 75%
     :align: center
-    :alt: Approximation of the Caputo derivative usig the L1 method
+    :alt: Approximation of the Caputo derivative using the L1 method

 The complete example can be found in